 Deep and meaningful conversations help you connect with others through your true self and hopefully help reveal their true self as well.

 When you have a deep conversation, it might be meaningful to you or to the other person, but not necessarily.
 A deep conversation can be just about discussing a topic in detail.

-Meaningful conversations however are when what you’re talking about has an strong emotional component to it.
+Meaningful conversations, however, are when what you’re talking about has a strong emotional component to it.
 Meaningful conversations are usually more personal.

 But it doesn’t mean that deep conversations aren’t important.
 You can enjoy talking to people about subjects you’re interested in, at an intellectual level.
 And that can be very interesting.

 If you’d like to have more deep conversations, you can start by using the following steps…

 Before you can have a long, detailed, and deep conversation, you need to make sure you’ll have it with the right person or group.